Azure/azure-sdk-for-java/eventhubs/client/README.md

   AmqpSession, or AmqpLink.
 Such as SessionErrorContext and LinkErrorContext, the context for an error that occurs in an AMQP session and AMQP link, respectively.

-The recommend way to solve the specific exception the AMQP exception represents, please take the recommended action in [Event Hubs Messaging Exceptions][event_hubs_messaging_exceptions].
+The recommended way to solve the specific exception the AMQP exception represents is to follow the [Event Hubs Messaging Exceptions][event_hubs_messaging_exceptions] guidance.

 #### Operation cancelled exception
 It occurs when the underlying AMQP layer encounters an abnormal link abort or the connection is disconnected in an unexpected fashion.
 It is recommended to attempt to verify the current state and retry if necessary.